 Note:

-Under Map view, the Preserve map scale toggle button is turned on by default.
-The map will open at the preview scale, preserving the relative size of features across devices.
+Under Map view, the Preserve map scale and Disable scroll zoom toggle buttons are turned on by default.
+If the Preserve map scale toggle button is turned on, the map will open at the preview scale, preserving the relative size of features across devices.
 Otherwise, the scale varies to show the features in the preview extent.
+If the Disable scroll zoom toggle button is turned on, zooming in and out using the mouse and wheel button will be disabled when navigating the embedded map.

 Note:

-The HTML code contains a script tag and the custom element with the map to embed.
+For the Script embed option, the HTML code contains a script tag and the custom element with the map to embed.
 Paste the script tag into the <head> of the web page.
 Add the custom element to the <body> of the web page where you want the map to appear.
+For best performance, you should keep the script version in the source URL current.
+For the most current version, see Embeddable Components from ArcGIS Maps SDK for JavaScript.

 Embed an app